CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Proposed Method

 We compare and analyze three different feature alignments with respect to the intra- and inter-class distances.
-First, we investigate the global feature alignment that reduces the gap between the source and target distributions without considering class information.
-With the given source Gaussian distribution $\mathcal{N}(g_s(x_s)|\boldsymbol{\mu}_s, \boldsymbol{\Sigma}_s)$, the global feature alignment loss $\mathcal{L}_{\text{FA}}$ is formulated as
+First, we investigate the global feature alignment (Global FA) that reduces the discrepancy between the source and target distributions without considering class information.
+With the given source Gaussian distribution $\mathcal{N}(g_s(x_s)|\boldsymbol{\mu}_s, \boldsymbol{\Sigma}_s)$, the Global FA loss $\mathcal{L}_{\text{FA}}$ is formulated as

-where $\boldsymbol{\mu}_s, \boldsymbol{\Sigma}_s$ denote the mean and covariance of source features without considering class information, $\boldsymbol{\mu}_t, \boldsymbol{\Sigma}_t$ indicate the mean and covariance estimated from a mini-batch of test samples, and $\lVert\cdot\rVert_2, \lVert\cdot\rVert_F$ denote Euclidean norm and Frobenius norm, respectively.
-As aforementioned, while the global feature alignment drastically decreases the intra-class distance, it also accompanies a significant reduction of inter-class distance which needs to be high for achieving a reasonable level of image classification accuracy (Fig.~\ref{fig:motivation} (a) (red lines)).
-Fig.~\ref{fig:motivation} (b) also verifies such a point by visualizing the degraded image classification accuracy.
+where $\boldsymbol{\mu}_s, \boldsymbol{\Sigma}_s$ denote the mean and covariance of source features without considering class information, and $\boldsymbol{\hat{\mu}}_t, \boldsymbol{\hat{\Sigma}}_t$ indicate the mean and covariance estimated from a mini-batch of test samples. $\lVert\cdot\rVert_2, \lVert\cdot\rVert_F$ denote the Euclidean norm and Frobenius norm, respectively.
+As shown in Fig.~\ref{fig:motivation} (a) (red lines), while the Global FA drastically decreases the intra-class distance, it accompanies a significant reduction of inter-class distance which needs to be high for achieving a reasonable level of image classification accuracy.
+Fig.~\ref{fig:motivation} (b) (red line) also verifies such a point by visualizing the degraded image classification accuracy.

-To address such a problem, we take the \emph{class} information into account when performing the feature alignment.
-Aligning the source and target distributions in a class-wise manner would be one straight-forward approach.
-However, during the test phase, there exist excessively few number of samples for each class in a mini-batch to precisely estimate class-conditional distributions of test data.
-Thus, we align individual test samples to the source class-conditional distribution of the predicted class by using the Mahalanobis distance.
+To address such a problem, we take the \emph{class information} into account when aligning features.
+Aligning the source and target distributions in a class-wise manner would be one straightforward approach.
+However, at test time, there exist very few samples for each class in a mini-batch to precisely estimate class-conditional distributions of test data.
+Thus, we align individual test samples to the source class-conditional distribution of the predicted classes by using the Mahalanobis distance.
+Note that we adopt the predicted class of each sample as a proxy of its ground truth label since we do not have access to the true label~\cite{pl}.
 Specifically, with the given source class-conditional Gaussian distributions $\mathcal{N}(\boldsymbol{\mu}_c, \boldsymbol{\Sigma}_c)$, the loss $\mathcal{L}_{\text{intra}}$ minimizing the intra-class distance is defined as